fatimasood/fatimasood/README.md

 # 👩‍💻 **About Me**
 🌟 Hi there!
-I'm **Fatima**, a passionate Flutter Developer and Custom Software Creator with expertise in crafting **responsive, high-performance apps** and **tailored software solutions**.
+I'm **Fatima**, a passionate Custom Software Creator with expertise in crafting **responsive, high-performance apps** and **tailored software solutions**.
 I love diving into new technologies and building innovative products that make a difference.

 💡 **What I'm Currently Up To:**
 🔭 I’m currently working on AI.<br>📚 I’m currently learning Cyber Security.<br>❓ Ask me about anything related to Android, Flutter, C, C#, java, dart and related technologies